AIHACONNECT | Education Session Moderator Guidelines

 General Information

 • Expect questions to be asked and answered professionally.
 AIHA encourages scientific debate, open communication, healthy discussion, and respect for a diversity of opinions.
-Please ensure any session you moderate is conducted accordingly.
+Ensure any session you moderate is conducted accordingly.

 • All session presenters (including the moderator) and attendees should conduct themselves in a professional manner.
 In the unlikely event of a disagreement, disruption, or emergency, contact the staff team in the Speaker Ready Room to request assistance.